 For some applicants, work or life experience, rather than academic achievement, is the best indicator of their suitability and capacity for legal education.
 This would apply to candidates who did not pursue post-secondary education or have been out of an academic environment for years.
 Such candidates may wish to highlight how their experiences demonstrate they possess the necessary skills to succeed in the JD Program.

 The admissions committee will assess how you demonstrate that your non-academic achievements and experience were demanding, important and led to skills or personal development, for example leadership, courage or confidence.
 Examples:

 - Achieving leadership roles at work

 - Demonstrated commitment to life-long learning

-Explanation of anomalies in your academic record or LSAT performance.
+The admissions committee will assess explanations of anomalies in your academic record or LSAT performance.
+Examples:

 - Significant involvement in student government or high-level sports